Dynamic reconfiguration for malleable applications using RMA: Introduction

 \item \textit{Resume execution}.
 The application resumes execution with the \textit{drains}. \end{enumerate}

+This paper focuses on the data redistribution stage in MPI applications, introducing two methods based on the MPI Remote Memory Access (RMA) one-sided model.
+Our objective is to determine whether this approach outperforms the two-sided schemes previously studied ~\cite{exampi23} by lowering redistribution costs and thereby reducing DRM overheads.

+Unlike traditional two-sided communication, where the sender and receiver actively coordinate each exchange, one-sided communication can reduce costs by avoiding explicit synchronization.
+Additionally, \textit{source} processes are freed up, as they do not need to participate actively~\cite{Dinan2016}, allowing them to continue executing the application while communication proceeds.
+To ensure correctness without interrupting redistribution progress, we extend a prior synchronization strategy in which \textit{drains} confirm transfer completion.

+We compare the RMA one-sided model with the baseline method, a two-sided alternative defined in~\cite{exampi23}, using a synthetic benchmark through Proteo~\cite{proteo_2024}, to measure redistribution time.

-This paper proposes a new data redistribution method for distributed parallel MPI applications using the remote memory access (RMA) model given with one-sided communications, which minimize the impact on \textit{sources}.
-It also expands in a synchronization strategy that optimizes background reconfigurations, which allows the application to continue running during redistribution.
-Following these comments, the main contributions on this paper are the following: \begin{itemize} \item Design of two data redistribution methods based on the RMA model. \item Design of the synchronization strategy \textit{Wait Drains}, in which the \textit{sources} continue their execution until they confirm that the \textit{drains} have finished receiving the data. \item Evaluation of the techniques presented, comparing their performance with others presented in previous studies. \end{itemize}
+Following these comments, the main contributions of this paper are the following: \begin{itemize} \item Design of two data redistribution methods based on the RMA one-sided model. \item Design of the synchronization strategy \textit{Wait Drains}, in which the \textit{sources} continue their execution until they confirm that the \textit{drains} have finished receiving the data. \item Evaluation of the developed techniques, comparing their performance with those presented in previous studies. \end{itemize}

+The following of the paper is as follows.
+Section~\ref{sec:stateart} introduces similar approaches for data redistribution in DRM.
+Section~\ref{sec:background} showcases the tool Proteo, used for the evaluation of the proposed methods.
+Section~\ref{sec:method} explains the proposed RMA methods for data redistribution.
+Section~\ref{sec:results} presents an evaluation of the methods against a previous one.
+Lastly, Section~\ref{sec:conclusion} summarizes the paper and shows the future work.